-The Town Commission has made it a budget priority to increase the Fund Balance.
-The Town's Fund Balance was severely depleted around 2014 due to ongoing legal battles.
-Since then, the Commission has deemed it proper and appropriate to take necessary measures to restore the Town's Fund Balance.
-Now that the Fund Balance is at appropriate levels again, the Commission intends to use the accrued funds to fund the adopted 10 Year Capital Improvement Plan.
+The Town Commission has made it a budget priority to increase the fund balance of the General Fund.
+The fund balance was severely depleted around 2014 due to ongoing legal battles.
+Since then, the Commission has deemed it proper and appropriate to take necessary measures to restore the fund balance.
+Now that the fund balance is at appropriate levels again, the Commission intends to use the fund balance to finance the adopted 10 Year Capital Improvement Plan.
 Items included in the 10 Year CIP are water infrastructure repairs and replacement, road repairs, smart meters, improved storm drainage and street lighting.
 It is the Town's wish to repair and replace the Town's infrastructure without the need of issuing debt.